eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 The series has moved to a new section, [Similar jobs](../similar-jobs/), that lives between Duties and Requirements and contains the series and a list of similar occupations.
 We moved series after a card sort and a usability test with non-Federal employee job seekers where they discovered they did not know what a series referred to.
 We worked with this group to ensure that the label "Job family (Series)" was clear and provided more context.

-We also moved series because we have a problem we are trying to address: Over 50% of all traffic to USAJOBS comes from domains external to USAJOBS and our bounce rate our of job announcements is over 60%.
-In other words, over half of our users come from goggle or another outside source directly to a job announcement, view the announcement for an average of 106.5 seconds, and then leave the site entirely.
+We also moved series because we have a problem we are trying to address: Over 50% of all traffic to USAJOBS comes from domains external to USAJOBS and our bounce rate out of job announcements is quite high.
+In other words, over half of our users come from goggle or another outside source directly to a job announcement, view the announcement for an average of 106.5 seconds, and then a majority of those users leave the site entirely.

 We observed, over several usability tests, seekers evaluating the job announcement by reading the overview and duties section.
 By that point in reading the document seekers were making a decision to move on or not.
 Thus given our bounce rate we want to provide navigation to similar jobs in case this job is not an ideal fit for this applicant.
-Both the series and occupations take the users to search results that will provide them with other options.
+Both the series link and occupation buttons take the user to search results that will provide them with other options.

 As with all changes we'll monitor the impact of this change using analytics and continued testing with job seekers.

+### Agency Marketing Message

+This field was not shown unless the Agency Marketing URL was present.
+It has been renamed to [Agency Details](#agency-details) to indicate that the agency can control what details they want to present in this section and it will now appear in the Agency details modal.

+### Marketing URL

+This field was renamed to [Agency Careers page URL](#agency-careers-page-url) to better indicate the information we are hoping to obtain there.
+It is displayed in the Agency details modal.